 The laser vacuum wavelength is locked and scanned by the wavelength meter using a PID control (the schematics of the set-up are shown in Fig.\ref{set-up laser}).
 A scan of 20$\nobreakspace$pm (about 11$\nobreakspace$GHz) is performed backwards and forwards using the wavelength meter in an overall time of 100$\nobreakspace$s.
 The bidirectional scanning permits to account for possible shifts of the spectral line due to integration time.

 The wavelength meter used in this work is temperature and pressure stabilized.
-A variation less than 50$\nobreakspace$MHz is expected for temperature variations of about 10$^\circ$C, that are well compensated for rates lower than \nicefrac{2$^\circ$C}{hour}, which is higher than the typical temperature excursion in the laboratory.
+A variation less than 50$\nobreakspace$MHz is expected for temperature variations of about 10$^\circ$C, which are well compensated for rates lower than \nicefrac{2$^\circ$C}{hour} that is higher than the typical temperature excursion in the laboratory.